wpengine/headless-docs/guides/getting-started/README.md

 The platform supports [Node.js](https://nodejs.org/)-based applications.

+We recommend using `nvm` to install Node:

+1. In your terminal application, install `nvm` by entering `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash`.

+2. Restart your terminal and add the proper `nvm` settngs to your `./bashrc` or `.zshrc`.

+3. In terminal, enter `nvm install <node-version-number>` to install your chosen version of node.

 Node.js uses npm for its package management, which allows you to set the version of Node your applications require via the `engines` property inside your project's `package.json`.

 ```json